Are you thinking of renting a car in Olbia? Great idea! This post will explain everything you need to know to rent a car in Olbia.

 Check the prices of car rental in Olbia on Discover Cars here.

-The best pick up location for renting a car in Olbia
+The best pick up location for renting a car in Olbia – car rental in Olbia Airport

 Savvy budget travelers will suggest that the best car rental in Olbia is not in the airport.
-They will tell you to go to down, or even to one of the nearby villages.
+They will tell you to go to town, or even to one of the nearby villages.
 But is this really the best option?
 I don’t think so.
-The hassle of getting around with luggage and after a long trip; the money spent on getting there (if you decide to use private transport) are all factors you should consider.
+The hassle of getting around with luggage and after a long trip; and the money spent on getting there (if you decide to use private transport) are all factors you should consider.

 I am all for comfort and making things easy, so let me say it: the best place to rent a car in Olbia is Olbia – Costa Smeralda Airport.
 All the car rental offices are outside the airport, barely 50 meters away from the arrivals terminal, easily reachable on foot.
 You can also pick up your car at the airport and give it back to another location, as long it’s from the same chain: pick up and drop off aren’t mandatorily in the same place.